Constructed language

-A constructed language is a language for communication between humans (i.e. not with or between computers) but unlike a language that emerges from human interaction, is intentionally devised for a particular purpose.
-Constructed language is often shortened to conlang and is a relatively broad term that encompasses subcategories including: fictional, artificial, engineered, planned and invented.
-A constructed language may include natural language aspects including phonology, grammar, orthography, and vocabulary.
+A constructed language or conlang is a language for communication between humans (i.e. not with or between computers) which, unlike most languages that naturally emerge from human interaction, is devised by a person or group for a particular purpose.
+The term constructed language is often shortened to conlang and, as a relatively broad term, it encompasses subcategories including: fictional, artificial, engineered, planned and invented languages.
+Conlangs may include aspects reminiscent of natural language including phonology, grammar, orthography, and vocabulary.
 Interlinguistics includes the study of constructed languages.

 History

 Ancient linguistic experiments

 Grammatical speculation dates from classical antiquity; for instance, it appears in Plato's Cratylus in Hermogenes's contention that words are not inherently linked to what they refer to; that people apply "a piece of their own voice [...] to the thing".

 Athenaeus tells the story of two figures, Dionysius of Sicily and Alexarchus: